 The average person burns 400-550 calories per hour paddle boarding.
 The number of calories burned depends on your weight and the intensity of your paddle-boarding.
 Use our calculator below to find a more precise number.

-How are calories burned paddle boarding calculated?
+How many calories are burned paddle boarding?

 Sources and External Resources

 - Ainsworth BE, Haskell WL, Herrmann SD, Meckes N, Bassett Jr DR, Tudor-Locke C, Greer JL, Vezina J, Whitt-Glover MC, Leon AS.
 The Compendium of Physical Activities Tracking Guide.
 Healthy Lifestyles Research Center, College of Nursing & Health Innovation, Arizona State University.
-Retrieved May 11, 2015 from the World Wide Web.
+Retrieved May 11, 2015, from the World Wide Web.

 - Arizona State University Healthy Lifestyles Research Center – Compendium of Physical Activities – Sports – Provides MET values for sporting activities, including paddleboarding.

 - Learn about “MET” and the compendium of physical activities from Arizona State University, University or South Carolina, and Wikipedia.
 There is a summary of general physical activities defined by intensity from the CDC and the Harvard School of Public Health.

 - Recommendations on physical activity for health from the Harvard School of Public Health and the WHO.

 - Learn about the health benefits of paddle boarding with “Stand-up paddle boarding tests stamina and balance” by Dorene Internicola of Reuters.